 Contact Member Services if you have any questions (phone numbers are printed on the back cover of this booklet).
-If you receive bills and you don't know what to do about those bills, we can help.
+If you don't know what you should have paid, or you receive bills and you don't know what to do about those bills, we can help.
 You can also call if you want to give us more information about a request for payment you have already sent to us.

-SECTION 3 We will consider your request for payment and say yes or no

-Section 3.1 We check to see whether we should cover the service or drug
+SECTION 3 We will consider your request for payment and say yes or no Section 3.1 We check to see whether we should cover the service or drug and how much we owe